ghunteranderson/better_blasting/README.md

 ## Will Not Implement
 These furnace products were intentionally left out of the Better Blasting data pack.
+While adding them is possible, I do not believe doing so improves the quality of Minecraft.
+Many of these items can be smelted faster in a smoker while others are to much of a stretch for a blast furance (e.g. putting cactus in a blast furnace would yield soot, not green dye).

 | | Product |
 |-|-|